 Each ‘Host Process for Windows Task’ is an instance of ‘taskhost’ running some service in the background.
 Although Windows Task Manager does not exactly let you view what services it is running, other tools can.

-There might be times when you find that this process is using a lot of resources.
+There might be times when you find that this process is using high resources.
 You can now understand that this is caused due to the underlying service and not the process itself.
 Also, you might notice high consumption of resources at Windows startup.
-That is just because the taskhost is loading all the DLL files and scheduling to run them.
-Once it is completed, the usage will settle down to a lower value and will remain pretty low for rest of the time.
+That is just because the taskhost is loading all the DLL files and schedule to run them.
+Once it is completed, the usage will settle down to a lower value and will remain pretty low for the rest of the time.

 I mentioned earlier that the Task Manager does not let you view the underlying services.
 But you can use Process Explorer from Microsoft to view the services beneath the taskhost.
 It is a portable utility, and you can run it directly after downloading.
 You can use this tool to view all the details associated with the taskhost.

 Find ‘taskhostw.exe’ in the left pane, and you can read all the details in the lower pane.
 Another way to view the list of DLL files loaded by taskhost is by typing in the following command in a cmd window: